UoMResearchIT/r-shiny-course/courseNotes.md

 ## Adding an output to an app

-Add a plot for gdp and life expectancy (either using ggplot directly, or using the pre-built functions)
+Add a plot for GDP and life expectancy (either using ggplot directly, or using the pre-built functions)

 ## Controlling where widgets and outputs are placed